 When people hear about the growing number of people diagnosed with Alzheimer’s disease and other forms of dementia each year, they might understandably be frightened that they or a loved one will also have the illness.
 Yet with more tools than ever for early detection, there should be less to fear.

-In fact, Yaffe and her staff have been involved in cases where a screening test uncovered a non-dementia cause for cognitive impairment.
+In fact, sometimes a screening test might uncover a non-dementia cause for cognitive impairment.

-“If they start to become cognitively impaired, it could be medication, it could be thyroid, it could be so many things,” said Kathy Fuller, MSW and a Pathways to Memory educator who administers the simple 7-question GPCOG and other Alzheimer’s screening tests.
-Fuller adds that a screening test can be handy not just to test for existing cognitive issues, but also provide a primary care doctor with one’s prior cognitive state.
-“If you got in a car accident and had brain fog, then the doctor would know your status prior to that,” she said.
+Cognitive impairment could be the result of medication, thyroid problems or something else.
+Also, a screening test can be handy not just to test for existing cognitive issues, but also to provide a primary care doctor with one’s prior cognitive state.
+For example, if you got in a car accident and had brain fog, then the doctor would know your status prior to that.

 Early detection of Alzheimer’s and other dementia is now even recognized as so important that The Affordable Care Act includes a provision for Medicare users to get an annual wellness visit during which they discuss concerns about cognitive impairment with their doctor.

 “People are not talking to their doctors,” said Carol Steinberg, President of theNational Alzheimer’s Foundation of America.
 “A screening is not a substitute for a doctor’s visit and we do encourage people to go in for a full-scale examination.
 This is a first step to earlier detection.”